nipunbatra/es335-24-fall-assignment-1/README.md

 Human Activity Recognition (HAR) refers to the capability of machines to identify various activities performed by the users.
 The knowledge acquired from these systems/algorithms is integrated into many applications where the associated device uses it to identify actions or gestures and performs predefined tasks in response.

 ## Dataset
 We are interested in classifying human activities based on accelerometer data. we will be using a publically available dataset called [UCI-HAR](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8567275).
 The dataset is available to download [here](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones).
-Just for your referenc a youtube video of the authors collecting participant's accelerometer data is also available [here](http://www.youtube.com/watch?v=XOEN9W05_4A).
+Just for your reference a youtube video of the authors collecting participant's accelerometer data is also available [here](http://www.youtube.com/watch?v=XOEN9W05_4A).

 ## Task 1 : Exploratory Data Analysis (EDA) [3 marks]